ductai199x/eeg-deeplearning/README.md

 1. Activate the virtualenv used in the previous section
 2. Run the post_prelim_processing script: `python post_prelim_processing.py`

-Running this script will produce a single file called `mesh_ME_db_128.pickle`, a python map with 7 keys representing 7 classes (6 movement classes + 1 rest class).
+Running this script will produce a single file called `mesh_ME_db_128.pickle`[^link], a python map with 7 keys representing 7 classes (6 movement classes + 1 rest class).
 The value at each key is a python list, where each element in the list is a trial of that class.
 Each trial is a timesteps x 9 x 9 matrix.

 The post-preliminary data processing steps include, but not limited to:

 - 1st-order baseline subtraction
 - NaNs/Infs trial rejection
 - Reject trials due to joint probability
 - Reject trials due to Kurtosis
 - Movement onset detection and alignment
 - Converting 1D data to 2D mesh base on the location of the actual electrodes.

+[^link]: This database file is also available at https://drexel0-my.sharepoint.com/:u:/g/personal/tdn47_drexel_edu/EdobbPf6Qm5Cpcr-36cQz_EByAIyC44n25WX0-WuiujCog?e=1ao3bu Please cite our work if you decided to use this database.

 # Neural Network